CsabaSzabo/csabaszabo/contents/en/blog/dark-mode-for-website-with-nuxtjs-and-vuetify.md

   },
 ```

-We should check if the devices is in dark/light mode, when we start the Nuxt.js application.
-I call this logic in the `mounted` Vue Lifecycle event, however I had to add a 0 seconds timeout, as otherwise the light-dark mode switch doesn't work well.
-You could try it if you remove that 0 seconds timout.
+We should check if the device is in dark/light mode when we start the Nuxt.js application.
+I call this logic in the `mounted` Vue Lifecycle event, however, I had to add a 0 seconds timeout, as otherwise, the light-dark mode switch doesn't work well.
+You could try it if you remove that 0 seconds timeout.

 ```javascript